SebiCoroian/esp8266-Smart-Plug-MQTT-demo/README.md

 # For this particular smart-plug I have followed the sketch below, affiliated to this particular project https://medium.com/@monkeytypewritr/amazon-echo-esp8266-iot-a42076daafa5
 ![sketch](https://cdn-images-1.medium.com/max/1000/1*naLf9QOR8JYPTNeFEaywYg.png)
 #
 # The only difference is that instead of Amazon Alexa, the wireless communication is realised via an MQTT server
 #
-# The device will create an acess point.
+# The device will create an access point.
 Once you connect, you'll have to introduce the MQTT credentials.
 A unique ID is automatically created for each plug
 # You can control one plug at a time or a group of plugs

 ## Here is a list of the components I have used: